csula/cs590-fall-2015/documents/final-project/project.md

 * You **do not** have to do homework page/tab

-* Your software must be able to support dynamic
+* Your software must be able to support dynamic data
-  * You **cannot hard code** anything, for example number of quizzes, number of questions per quiz, or number of choices per question
+  * You **cannot hard code** anything.
+For example, the number of quizzes, number of questions per quiz, or number of choices per question must not be hardcoded into the `html`, `clj`, or `cljs`.
-  * Grades should be reflect the actual quiz results

 You can think of being dynamic as followed: If the teacher wants to add new a new quiz, does he/she have to edit `.html`, `.clj`, or `.cljs`?
 If the answer is yes then it is _not_ dynamic.
+  * Grades should be reflect the actual quiz results.
+One such way to think of this is that you have a view that has all of the grades in one page.

 * Please be prepared to discuss architecture, trade design decision, guide rails, etc.